-Strengths of the primary include students’ well‐developed speaking and listening skills in English and Arabic; very high quality personal skills; strong classroom relationships supported by a range of highly effective behaviour management strategies; successful inclusion of students with special educational needs (SEN); well‐focused and supportive leadership teams and a commitment and drive towards continuous improvement.
+Strengths of the Primary included students’ well‐developed speaking and listening skills in English and Arabic; very high quality personal skills; strong classroom relationships supported by a range of highly effective behaviour management strategies; successful inclusion of students with special educational needs (SEN); well‐focused and supportive leadership teams, and a commitment and drive towards continuous improvement.

-At IGCSE 69% of its students scored A* and A in five or more subjects, with 100% scoring A* and A in Physics and more than 80% scoring A* and A in Mathematics, Biology, Chemistry and English.
+At IGCSE, 69% of its students scored A* and A in five or more subjects, with almost 95% scoring A* and A in Chemistry and more than 80% scoring A* and A in Mathematics, Physics and Biology.
 At GCE (AS – Level), 50% of its students scored triple A in Mathematics and two Sciences, with 92% scoring A in Mathematics.
 At GCE (A – Level): 42% of its students scored three A* or A in Mathematics and two Sciences, with more than 80% scoring A* and A in Mathematics and Arabic.
 These are grades worth shouting about.